What is CI/CD?

 One of the best known open source tools for CI/CD is the automation server Jenkins.
 Jenkins is designed to handle anything from a simple CI server to a complete CD hub.

-Beyond Jenkins, other open source CI/CD tools you may wish to investigate include:
+Beyond Jenkins and Tekton Pipelines, other open source CI/CD tools you may wish to investigate include:

 - Spinnaker, a CD platform built for multi-cloud environments.